lucic71/ub-benchmark-infra/README.md

 ```

 The `privileged` flag is needed in order to run the benchmarks using `nice`,
-which affects process scheduling. `pid=host` is needed in order to flush the
+which affects process scheduling, and to optionally disable hyperthreading,
+turbo-boost, etc on host. `pid=host` is needed in order to flush the swap back
-swap back to main memory after a demanding benchmark, such as `build-llvm`, runs.
+to main memory after a demanding benchmark, such as `build-llvm`, runs.

 After launching the docker image, you will land in the `/benchmarks` directory
 which contains our experimental infrastructure.
 The `./run.sh` runs the Phoronix